ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

    - [x] 2.3.
 Create the ConstraintEngine for managing and enforcing workflow constraints.
    - [x] 2.4.
 Implement the PriorityManager for determining task priorities.
    - [x] 2.5.
 Develop the UserInteractionHandler for managing user inputs.
+   - [ ] 2.6.
+Implement conditional branching in workflow.
+   - [ ] 2.7.
+Develop support for parallel task execution within stages.

 - [>] 3.
-LLM Integration and Microservice Architecture
+LLM Integration and CLI Architecture
    - [x] 3.1.
-Design and implement the LLM microservice API using a Python web framework (e.g., Flask or FastAPI).
+Integrate the LLM CLI for communication with LLM models.
    - [x] 3.2.
-Develop a Python client for communicating with the LLM CLI microservice.
+Develop a Python client for communicating with the LLM CLI.
    - [>] 3.3.
 Implement prompt templates and dynamic prompt generation based on project state.
    - [x] 3.4.
 Create a caching system for LLM responses to optimize performance.
    - [x] 3.5.
 Implement error handling, retry mechanisms, and logging for LLM interactions.
    - [>] 3.6.
 Develop a tiered LLM approach for efficient task processing.
    - [x] 3.7.
 Implement structured response parsing for LLM outputs.
    - [ ] 3.8.
 Develop a feedback loop for improving LLM prompts based on interaction results.
+   - [ ] 3.9.
+Implement XML tag usage for structured outputs with Claude models.
+   - [ ] 3.10.
+Develop chain-of-thought prompting for complex reasoning tasks.
+   - [ ] 3.11.
+Implement context header generation and management for LLM interactions.
+   - [ ] 3.12.
+Develop context summarization techniques for long-running workflows.

 - [x] 4.
 State Management and Constraint Engine
    - [x] 4.1.
 Implement the StateManager class with CRUD operations for project state.